 In 1490, Lorenzo de’ Medici allowed a Dominican monk named Girolamo Savonarola to preach in San Marco.
 Girolamo proclaimed that the church and the Medici family were evil.
 After receiving a vision, he spoke of a prophecy about the death of a tyrant.
 The monk’s words affected the Florentines, who feared God’s wrath.
 Lorenzo heard of Girolamo’s sermons, but his attention lay elsewhere.
 By this time, the Lord of Florence’s health had been in decline for three years.

 As Lorenzo lay dying in 1492, he called Girolamo to his bedside.
 The monk asked the lord to free Florence from the Medici’s grasp.
 When Lorenzo didn’t respond, Girolamo refused to give him absolution.
-On April 9, the 43-year-old Florentine finally died.
+On April 9, the 43-year-old Florentine died, leaving the lordship to his son, Piero.
 Although the Medici had lost support in recent years, Florentines sincerely mourned Lorenzo’s premature death.

 Lorenzo de’ Medici ruled Florence for over twenty years.
 As its lord, Lorenzo overcame threats to his position and emerged even stronger.
 Through his leadership, the Florentine made the Medicis more prestigious and influential.
 As a patron, Lorenzo’s financial support of various artists, writers, and builders helped initiate the Renaissance in Italy.
 By the time he died in 1492, Lorenzo’s achievements had earned him the title of “the magnificent.”

 Hibbert, C. (1974).
 The House of Medici: Its Rise and Fall.
 New York, NY, NY: Morrow Quill Paperbacks.